 2. Is it a standalone product or a strategic ecosystem?

 A health plan should be more than a payment card.
-It should be a "Trojan Horse" that integrates seamlessly with other benefits.
-The best systems use data to identify waste and show exactly how to save-for example, by optimizing pharmacy benefits or moving eligible employees to more suitable Medicare plans.
+It should work as a hub that integrates seamlessly with other benefits.
+The best systems use data to identify waste and show exactly how to save — for example, by optimizing pharmacy benefits or moving eligible employees to more suitable Medicare plans.
 Ask for proof of savings based on real behavior, not just projections.

 3. Who handles the complexity?